fraillt/bitsery/doc/tutorial/hello_world.md

 There are three distinct parts that participate in serialization process.
 * Buffer - container that we store our serialized data, in our case vector<uint8_t>.
 * BufferWriter - resposible for writing bytes and bits to *Buffer*, it also makes sure that it is portable across Little and Big endian systems.
 * Serializer - extendable interface that converts any type to bytes or bits, and use *BufferWriter* to write them.
-Serializer interface also ensures that code is portable at compile time.
+Serializer object does not store any state, it only forwards all calls to BufferWritter, further more it ensures that code is portable at compile time.
 This means, that if your serialization code compiles on other platform, it will be 100% correct.
 ```cpp
   std::vector<uint8_t> buf;
   BufferWriter bw{buf};